 Shingles happens when the immune system becomes weak.
 For someone with autoimmunity, maintaining balanced immune function can be a constant management issue.
 Having had shingles once, my intention is to be more aware ongoing of the factors that lead to overtaxing my immune function, so I can avoid a relapse.

-In a future post, I’ll write about what specific factors I believe led to me getting shingles, and what I’m doing on an ongoing basis to prevent a recurrence.
+In a later post, I write about what specific factors I believe led to me getting shingles, and what I’m doing on an ongoing basis to prevent a recurrence.

 If you want more detailed information on shingles, I found this resource very helpful.